Drop off hours: 9 am – 4 pm (Winter), 9 am – 5 pm (Summer). 7 days a week.

 According to Oregon State Law, it is illegal to capture and raise native wildlife in your home or take them to be treated by a veterinarian.
 When you come across an injured animal that needs treatment, your best option is to bring the animal to a licensed rehabilitation center.
 Wildlife Images Rehabilitation & Education Center is a licensed treatment facility regulated by Oregon Department of Fish and Wildlife (ODFW), U.S. Fish and Wildlife (USFW), and the U.S. Department of Agriculture (USDA).

 Giving injured, native wildlife a second chance to survive in the wild is our top priority.
 If the animal survives its initial injuries, we do everything we can to build back its strength and make sure it is healthy enough to be released into the wild.
 We are only permitted to release the animal on public lands but we make sure that it is released as close as possible to the initial rescue sight, in its native habitat.
+In some cases, the Oregon Department of Fish and Wildlife has different requirements.
+For example, skunks and raccoons must be released at least 5 miles from private land.
+This is because the likelihood of interactions between these species and humans is so high, and the more interaction the larger the threat to the animal.

 For the animals that survive their initial injuries, but are not fit to return to the wild, we do our best to find them sanctuary at a qualified, reputable facility where they can be cared for to fit their special needs.